-This tutorial installs and configures Consul service mesh on an existing Kubernetes cluster.
+This tutorial installs and configures Consul service mesh on a Kubernetes cluster.

-By the end of this tutorial, you will be able to identify the installation prerequisites, install Consul with the official Helm chart, and deploy an example workload.
+By the end of this tutorial, you will be able to identify the installation prerequisites, install Consul with the official Helm chart, and deploy an example application.

 $ git clone https://github.com/hashicorp/learn-consul-kubernetes.git